Szymon-Stasiak/MusicTransformer/README.md

-# Music Transformer – REMI-based MIDI Modeling
+# Music Transformer-XL – REMI-based MIDI Modeling

-This repository contains an implementation inspired by the paper:
+This repository contains a Transformer-based model for **symbolic music generation**, operating on MIDI-derived event sequences using a **REMI-like representation**.

+The project is **inspired by** the paper:

 > **Pop Music Transformer: Beat-based Modeling and Generation of Expressive Pop Piano Compositions**
 > Yu-Siang Huang, Yi-Hsuan Yang
 > https://arxiv.org/abs/2002.00212

-The goal of this project is to build a **Transformer-based model for symbolic music generation**, operating on MIDI-derived event sequences using a **REMI-like representation**.
+**Important note:**
+While this work draws conceptual inspiration from the Pop Music Transformer paper—particularly the idea of beat-based event modeling—it **does not implement the original method one-to-one**.
+Several components of the representation, data processing pipeline, and model design have been **modified, simplified, or reinterpreted** to better suit the goals of this project and practical experimentation.

+As a result, this repository should be viewed as a **REMI-inspired Transformer-XL approach**, rather than a faithful reproduction of the original paper’s architecture or training setup.

 ---